Ranch Calls – We have a top notch facility but will happily still make ranch calls for your cattle’s health needs.

-Herd Health – Vaccines and parasite control play an important role in preventative health but making your herd more profitable doesn’t have to stop there.
-In addition to risk-based vaccines and parasite control strategies we can help your ranch establish and implement protocols for identification and treatment of common illnesses to help minimize treatment costs and days in the sick pen or enhance weight gain and pregnancy rates.
+Herd Health – Vaccines and parasite control play an important role in preventative health, but making your herd more profitable doesn’t have to stop there.
+In addition to risk-based vaccines and parasite control strategies, we can help your ranch establish and implement protocols for identification and treatment of common illnesses to help minimize treatment costs and days in the sick pen, enhance weight gain, and increase your pregnancy rates.

-Brucellosis (Bangs) Vaccination – Brucellosis is a bacterial disease responsible for several syndromes but most commonly results in abortion in cows and can cause orchitis in bulls.
-Heifers that are 4-12 months old are eligible for vaccination.
+Brucellosis (Bangs) Vaccination – Brucellosis is a bacterial disease responsible for several syndromes in cattle, but most commonly results in abortion and orchitis in bulls.
+Heifers are eligible for vaccination between 4 – 12 months of age.

 Sick Animal Exams – Sick cattle can be examined to determine the cause of their illness, any risk they pose to the rest of the herd and what therapeutic measures should be taken.
 Samples for laboratory testing can be collected as needed.

-Pregnancy Diagnosis – Pregnancy is usually easily detectable with palpation alone by 60 days and can be reliably detected ultrasonographically as early as about 30 days.
+Pregnancy Diagnosis – Pregnancy is usually easily detectable with palpation alone by day 60.
+It can be reliably detected via ultrasound or a blood test as early as 30 days.

 Trichomoniasis is a sexually transmitted protozoal parasite that causes abortion in cows and is harbored in the deep recesses of the sheath in a bull.
 Bulls are almost always asymptomatic so a laboratory test is required to determine if they are infected or not.

-Calf Deliveries – Cows or, more commonly, heifers experiencing a difficult delivery of a calf can be seen to either assist with the delivery or perform a c-section if conditions and facilities permit.
+Calf Deliveries – Cows or, more commonly, heifers experiencing a difficult delivery of a calf require intervention.
+Assistance of dystocia and possible surgical intervention is offered if conditions and facilities permit.